ThumbsUpGit/TSA-project-2026-final-v1/README.md

 5\. extras

-make sure python verion is under Python 3.11.9 and under the venv only update requriements to venv
+make sure python verion is Python 3.11.9 and under, and in the venv

+only update requriements to venv

 press q for quitting out of camera (ASL translate)